The Jolson Story: Box office

+Awards

-The film was an outstanding financial success, and won Academy Awards for Best Music, Scoring of a Musical Picture (Morris Stoloff), and Best Sound Recording (John Livadary).
+The film won Academy Awards for Best Music, Scoring of a Musical Picture (Morris Stoloff), and Best Sound Recording (John Livadary).
 It was nominated for Best Actor in a Leading Role (Larry Parks), Best Actor in a Supporting Role (William Demarest), Best Cinematography, Color (Joseph Walker) and Best Film Editing (William A. Lyon).
 The film was also entered into the 1947 Cannes Film Festival.

-On Rotten Tomatoes, The Jolson Story has a rating of 100% based on 5 reviews.
+On Rotten Tomatoes, The Jolson Story has a rare, excellent rating of 100% based on 5 reviews.

+Legacy

 Parks became a full-fledged star in major productions.
 His sudden rise to prominence was considered an "overnight success," though he had been prominent in Columbia features for years.
 Parks continued playing character leads, but was most associated with his interpretation of Jolson.
 Columbia cast him in a successful sequel, Jolson Sings Again (1949).
 Two years later his career was derailed by blacklisting after he appeared before the House Unamerican Activities Committee and admitted to having been a member of the Communist Party.

 The Jolson Story film is recognized by the American Film Institute in these lists: